0xPolygonMiden/miden-vm/docs/src/design/chiplets/main.md

 Thus, if the requests and responses match, then the bus column $b_{chip}$ will start and end with the value $1$.
 This condition is enforced by boundary constraints on the $b_{chip}$ column.
 It is also possible to invoke chiplet computations through public inputs, by initializing the bus with requests that must be responded to by the chiplets.
-In this case, the verifier computes the product of all reduced requests, treating it as a constant when evaluating the boundary constraint for the initial value of the bus column.
+In this case, the verifier computes the product of all randomness-reduced requests, treating it as a constant when evaluating the boundary constraint for the initial value of the bus column.
+Currently, this is only used to request the initialization of kernel procedure digests for the kernel ROM chiplet.

 Note that the order of the requests and responses does not matter, as long as they are all included in $b_{chip}$.
 In fact, requests and responses for the same operation will generally occur at different cycles.